New York State Urges Appeals Court to Uphold Donald Trump's Nearly $500 Million Civil Fraud Judgment - ExBulletin

 The Appellate Division announced Wednesday that it will hear the case on Sept.
 26, about six weeks before Election Day and just after early voting begins in some states.
 The court typically rules about a month after arguments, meaning a decision could be made before the presidential race ends.

-Trump is asking the appellate division to overturn Manhattan Judge Arthur Engoron’s Feb.
-16 ruling that he trusted banks, insurers and others about his wealth in financial statements used to secure loans and close deals.
-He and his lawyers argue the ruling was wrong and egregious.
+Trump has asked the appellate division to overturn Manhattan Judge Arthur Engorons’ Feb.
+16 ruling that he lied to banks, insurers and others about his wealth in financial statements used to secure loans and close deals.
+He and his lawyers argue the verdict was erroneous and egregious.

 The appellate division could either uphold Engoron’s verdict, reduce or modify the sentence, or overturn the decision entirely.
 If Trump fails before the appellate division, he can ask the state’s highest court, the Court of Appeals, to consider taking his case.
 If he wins, he won’t have to pay anything to the state and would get his bail back.